alistairmcmillan/alistairmcmillan.github.io/_posts/2023-01-19-Windows-7-low-disk-space-bug.markdown

 Problem
 -------

 Stumbled on this bug recently.
-If you have a Windows 7 device that usually has a comfortable amount of free space but you're suddenly getting popup warnings about low free disk space, then this might have the cause.
+If you have a Windows 7 device that usually has a comfortable amount of free space but you're suddenly getting popup warnings about low disk space, then this might have the cause.

 Check the `c:\windows\temp` folder on your device.
 If it is using up a ridiculous amount of disk space, and the folder is full of 100MB files with names formatted like `cbs_123_4` then you have the bug.